Castel Sant’Angelo tickets

 The terrace offers excellent views of the city of Rome on all sides.

-While the terrace is fun in itself, the experience is much better if you happen to be watching the Roman skyline during sunset.
+While the terrace is fun in itself, the experience is much better if you are watching the Roman skyline during sunset.

 Papal Rooms